michalorman/michalorman.github.com/_posts/2018-03-26-integrating-auth0-with-vue-and-vuex.md

 ### TL;DR

 Further in this post I'm describing some of the aspects of the integration.
-If're not interested though you can clone the [example code][3] from GitHub.
+If you're not interested though you can clone the [example code][3] from GitHub.

 ## Setup